emiliomt/OddSense/replit.md

 - OpenAI API quota limitations may prevent AI brief generation (displays error message)
 - Markets with no active bids show 0% probability and $0 volume (expected behavior, not a bug)
 - App displays **only game outcome contracts** - no player props, parlays, or other market types
-- Each game has 2 markets in the API (one for each team outcome)
+- **Each game displays as one combined row** - API returns 2 contracts per game (one per team) which are merged in the UI
+- Probabilities may not sum exactly to 100% due to bid-ask spreads and market inefficiencies